What is the Arts and Sciences Transfer Program?

 What Courses Will I Take?

 Always check with an advisor to determine what courses to take.
 All BCCC students must meet the College’s computer literacy requirement in order to receive a degree or certificate.
-All students are required to complete the PRE 100 course within the first six credits.
+All first-time, full- and part-time degree and certificate seeking students are required to complete the PRE 100 course within the first six credits.
 PRE 100 is an academic achievement preparation course earning one credit.

 What Will I Learn?